isabelle-prover/conventions/style.md

 qed
 ```

-Facts that are crucial to the understand of a step should be put in the `from` clause of a step.
+Facts that are crucial to the understanding of a step should be put in the `from` clause of a step.
 Auxiliary facts can be put in the trailing using block or passed as tactic arguments.

 ### Calculations